 Sa Coma

-On the outskirts of Sa Coma on the way to Cala Millor is the Auto Safari Zoo.
-Visitors have the choice of driving around the 4km circuit in their own car, or taking the zoo's own min train, although having seen the damage a group of hungry monkeys can do in a matter of seconds I think the mini train is the better option.
+On the outskirts of Sa Coma, on the road leading into Cala Millor and Cala Bona, is the Auto Safari Zoo.
+Visitors have the choice of driving around the 3km circuit in their own car, or taking the zoo's own min train, although having seen the damage a group of hungry monkeys can do in a matter of seconds I think the mini train is the better option.
 Besides the monkey enclosure, the park also has a number of giraffes, zebra, and elephants along with cages of lions, tigers and other big cats.
-Getting there from either Sa Coma or Cala Millor is very easy on the parks own courtesy bus which leaves regularly throughout the day from 9am to 7pm.
-Admission is quite reasonable at 10€ for adults and 7€ for children.
+Getting there from either Cala Bona or Cala Millor is very easy on the parks own courtesy bus which leaves regularly throughout the day from 9am to 7pm.
+Admission is quite reasonable at 19€ for adults and 12€ for children.
 Contact details for more information are:

 Auto Safari

-Telephone: +34 971 810 909
+Telephone: +34 971 810 909 / 10

 Fax: +34 971 810 484